 For many former lifers, it’s significant to see trees again or people strolling down a sidewalk, or feeling the sensation of riding in a vehicle going over 70 miles per hour.
 State buses never went that fast.

-Reentering society after decades of incarceration is humbling, says Johnathan Barber, who got out in September after serving 16 years for a fatal DUI collision.
+Reentering society after decades of incarceration is humbling, says Jonathyn Barber, who got out in September after serving 16 years for a fatal DUI collision.

 He’s one of the attendees at a recent Welcome Home Ceremony, which is hosted by Francisco Homes, and serves to recognize and welcome former lifers back into the community.